-- Maintenance of enrollment eligibility through satisfactory academic performance, professional development and behavior. - Successful completion of all required courses, program requirements or approved equivalents with a minimum GPA of 3.0. - Freedom from all indebtedness and other obligations to the university.
+- Maintenance of enrollment eligibility through satisfactory academic performance, professional development and behavior. - Successful completion of all required courses, program requirements or approved equivalents with a minimum GPA of 3.0.

 The ASP certificate program is designed to help students complete courses that have been identified as meeting AASP's Certified Mental Performance Consultant® (CMPC) coursework requirements, enhance professional development in their current career, and/or explore their interest in the profession of sport and performance psychology.
 Students are encouraged to consult with program faculty regarding appropriate selection of electives to meet personal and professional goals.